[Updated: May 11, 2020]

 Q: What should I do if I receive a subpoena to appear in court for a non-grand jury-related hearing?

 A: Located on your subpoena should be a phone number that is specific to the unit handling your case.
 If you do not have your subpoena or you need general advice, contact our main reception line at 503-988-3162 and they will be able to transfer you to the correct person.
-If you’re phone number or email has changed since the time your case was issued, please contact us by email and provide your new contact information along with your DA Case Number and Court Case Number.
+If your phone number or email has changed since the time your case was issued, please contact us by email and provide your new contact information along with your DA Case Number and Court Case Number.
 This will ensure we the most updated contact information in the event your hearing is change or canceled.

 Q: What should I do if I need accommodations to postpone a hearing or need to appear in court by video or phone?